 The Egyptian Book of the Dead is a collection of magical spells which enabled the soul of the deceased to gain access to the afterlife.
 They imagined the afterlife as a journey you had to make to get to paradise – but it was quite a hazardous journey so you would need help along the way.

 Another amazing find was The Coffin of Amamu, a book of ancient Egyptian texts with English translation by renowned Egyptologist Samuel Birch.
 It has 32 large colour lithographs reproducing exactly the inscriptions and decorations found on the exterior and interior of the coffin.

 William Henry Fox Talbot is famous for his contributions to the invention of photography.

-In 1833, while visiting Lake Como in Italy, he grew frustrated by the lack of his skill to draw the scenery around him.
+In 1833, while visiting Lake Como in Italy, he grew frustrated by his lack of skill to draw the surrounding scenery.
 On his return to England he began to experiment with an idea that occurred to him at the lake.

 He found that paper coated with salt and a solution of silver nitrate darkened in sunlight.
 When a second coat of salt was applied it stopped further darkening or fading.
 He used this discovery to make precise tracings of plants.

 He placed a leaf or plant on top of the sensitised paper and covered it with a sheet of glass and left it in the sun.
 The paper darkened where the sunlight hit and wherever the plant blocked out the light it remained white.
 He called his new discovery ‘the art of photogenic drawing’.
 This became known as a calotype.